Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

-The purpose of this paper, along with the companion paper \cite{Oh:6stz7nRe}, is to present a novel approach to the problem of gauge choice, which does not possess the drawbacks of the previous methods.
+The purpose of this paper, along with the companion paper \cite{Oh:6stz7nRe}, is to present a new approach to the problem of gauge choice which does not possess the drawbacks of the previous methods.
 As such, this approach does not involve localization in space-time and works well for large initial data.
-Nevertheless, it is (at the very least) as effective as the previous choices of gauge, as we will see that it addresses all of the issues A--C discussed above.
-As a demonstration of the power of the novel approach, we provide a new proof of \emph{finite energy global well-posedness} of \eqref{eq:hyperbolicYM} in this work.
-This, combined\footnote{We remark, however, that this work will rely on results proved in \cite{Oh:6stz7nRe} other than $H^{1}$ local well-posedness as well.
-On the other hand, \cite{Oh:6stz7nRe} may be read independently of the present paper.} with the new proof of \emph{$H^{1}_{x}$ local well-posedness} of \eqref{eq:hyperbolicYM} given in \cite{Oh:6stz7nRe}, will constitute an alternative proof of Theorem \ref{thm:intro:KM}.
+Nevertheless, it is (at the very least) as effective as the previous choices of gauge, as it addresses all of (Hyperbolicity), (Null structure) and (Energy estimate) discussed above.
+As an application of our approach, we provide in this paper an alternative proof of \emph{finite energy global well-posedness} of \eqref{eq:hyperbolicYM}, relying on the techniques established in the companion paper \cite{Oh:6stz7nRe}.

-Heuristically speaking, the key idea of the novel approach is to \emph{`smooth out'} the problem at hand in a \emph{`geometric fashion'}.
-The expectation is that the problem of gauge choice for the `smoothed out problem' would be much easier thanks to the additional regularity.
+Heuristically, the key idea of our approach is to {`smooth out'} the problem at hand in a {`geometric fashion'}.
+The expectation is that the problem of gauge choice for the `smoothed out problem' will be much easier thanks to the additional regularity.
 All the difficulties, then, are shifted to the problem of controlling the error generated by the smoothing procedure.
 That this is possible for a certain choice of smoothing procedure, based on a geometric (weakly-)parabolic PDE called the \emph{Yang-Mills heat flow}, is the main thesis of this work and \cite{Oh:6stz7nRe}.